roy98102/levi/README.markdown

         git push origin feature

-1. Within your levi fork on GitHub, issue a *pull request*.
+1. Within your levi fork on GitHub, switch to your feature branch (via the drop-down), and issue a *pull request*.
+Double-check that the pull request is "from" your branch and "into" the master at roy98102.
 1. Anyone can comment on the code.
 Converse!
 Look for errors, not style.
 1. Any "Integration Manager" (anyone listed as a collaborator on the roy98102/levi repo) will test the commits, as described at GitHub at the bottom of the page where the *pull request* is discussed.
 It says this: